Laboratory Test DirectoryShare

 Better Detection to Reduce Negative Biopsies

 PSA is a widely used screening tool for prostate cancer.
 However, with PSA’s limited specificity, a more precise tool is needed for prostate cancer detection.
 That tool was found in the discovery of phi.
-The phi score provides better risk stratification
+The phi score provides better risk stratification to identify patients who need a biopsy.

 How is phi used in clinical practice?